dashapopova/Preprocessing/FPG.md

 * a web-application for a linguistic experiment
 * a web-application for collecting fieldwork data
 * a program that downloads some data from the web, preprocesses it and visualizes it
-* a program that draws graphs of for a couple of different semantic fields in a couple of languages
+* a program that draws graphs for a couple of different semantic fields in a couple of languages